mrkaleArduinoLib/gbj_appwifi/README.md

 * **Default waiting period for next connection attempt** (`5 seconds`): It is a time period since recent failed connection attempt, during which the system is waiting in non-blocking mode for next connection attempt.
 This time period does not have effect at permanent failures like wrong password or wifi network name.
 In that cases the wifi management and timeouts are under control of the system library.
 * **Minimal waiting period for next connection attempt** (`0 seconds`): Minimal value, to which the input value is limited.
 The zero period means immediate reconnection after connection lost.
 * **Maximal waiting period for next connection attempt** (`60 seconds`): Maximal reasonable value, to which the input value is limited.
+* **Caching period of the pinging result to a gateway** (`1 minute`).
+Time period for caching successful ping result to a gateway (wifi router).
+If the ping is requested sooner after previous real pinging, the result of that ping is return instead of providing the real ping.
+The time period prevents frequent pinging to the gateway provided by various methods of a firmware.
+* **Refreshing period of the pinging result to a gateway** (`5 minutes`): Time period for repeating ping to the gateway (wifi router) at active connection to wifi.
+This helps to determine broken connection to wifi even if the system connection check is successful, so that it prevents false positive wifi connection status.
+Thanks to caching pinging result, the real ping is executed at refreshing only if has not been provided recently withing caching period.
 * **Safety number of connection result waits** (`30`): Maximal number of waitings for connection result used by the safety counter for simulating the _WiFiEventStationModeDisconnected_ handler.